ariedallas/Lumocards-One/README.md

 Lumocards One is a personal information system tool.<br /> It's a todo app, planner, calendar, and journal made for the CLI / Terminal application.

-It's currently available for MacOS / Linux.<br />
+It's currently available for MacOS / Linux / Windows.<br />
-It also requires the use of Python 3 on your computer.

-This readme is meant for a wide audience of persons who may be more or less familiar with computers and software development.<br />

 ---
 ## Requirements: